kzhovn/statusbar-pomo-obsidian/README.md

 "Log to daily note" will append the log to the daily note.
 Please note that this currently *only* works by appending to the end of the file.

 "Log active note" will include a link to the active note at the time the pomodoro timer started in the log message.
+Be default, the link to the note will appear after the timestamp, but you can customize the location using [{{logFile}}].

 You can open the current log file by clicking the timer.